testground/docs/debugging-test-plans.md

 ## Catching panics

 When using the Go SDK, the library will handle panics automatically if they are thrown from the main test case routine.
-However, it is possible to handle panics thrown in sub routines by deffering a call to `run.HandlePanics()` in the beginning of the routine.
+However, it is possible to handle panics thrown in goroutines by deferring a call to `run.HandlePanics()` in the beginning of the routine.

 {% code title="main.go" %}
 ```go